 Each pulse of the proton beam delivered to this system constitutes a separate experiment.
 About 360 beam pulses are utilized in a beam-on-demand mode at CERN.
 These pulses span a range of intensities and time intervals between the multiple extracted bunches per pulse.
-The magnet operates over a range of field strengths of 0 15 T.
+The magnet operates over a range of field strengths of 0 \sim 15 T.

-In chapter 2, the full MHD governing equation using Maxwell's equations are presented.
+In Chapter 2, the full MHD governing equation using Maxwell's equations are presented.
 Various modeling of conducting flow in a magnetic field are formed, where the contribution of Lorentz force to the hydrodynamic equations is presented and discussed.
 The formulated and reviewed equations are introduced to explain and understand MHD experimental results.

-In chapter 3, the detailed layout of experimental setup and its installation are presented.
-The design of each key components for the experiment is presented.
+In Chapter 3, the detailed layout of experimental setup and its installation are presented.
+The design of each key component for the experiment is presented.
 As a primary diagnostics, the scientific development of optical diagnostics employing the high speed cameras and infrared lasers to freeze the transient motion of mercury jet is presented and the performance of the scientific instrument as well as the methodology to capture images are discussed.

-In chapter 4, 5, and 6, MHD behaviors of mercury jet in various magnetic field are discussed based on the observation from experiment.
-Also, the characteristics of mercury jet in magnetic field interacting with an intense proton beam are presented, where the effect of magnetic field to suppression of disruption of jet and reducing of filament velocity are investigated to validate the performance and feasibility of utilizing mercury jet as a high power target.
-The key results to validate the feasibility of the High-Z liquid target is addressed based on the experimental measurements and the beam pulse structures.
+In Chapter 4, 5, and 6, MHD behavior of mercury jet in various magnetic field are discussed based on the observation from experiment.
+Also, the characteristics of mercury jet in magnetic field interacting with an intense proton beam are presented, where the effect of magnetic field to suppress of disruption of jet and reducing of filament velocity are investigated to validate the performance and feasibility of utilizing mercury jet as a high power target.
+The key result to validate the feasibility of the high-Z liquid target is addressed based on the experimental measurements and the beam pulse structures.

-To conclude investigation MHD flow for an intense proton target, discussion based on understanding from MHD equations in various literatures and experimental results is summarized in chapter 7.
+To conclude, discussion based on understanding of MHD flow in various literatures and various experimental results is summarized in Chapter 7.

-Figure 1.1: Pion yield versus atomic mass number of the target at three proton beam energies, Osaki (2001) and Mokhov (2000).
+Figure 1.1: Pion yield versus atomic mass number of the target at three proton beam energies (Osaki, 2001 and Mokhov, 2000).

-Figure 1.2: Pion yield from Hg targets versus tilt angle between the target/beam axis and the solenoid axis and versus the radius of the target, Osaki (2001) and Mokhov (2000). a.)
+Figure 1.2: Pion yield from Hg targets versus tilt angle between the target/beam axis and the solenoid axis and versus the radius of the target (Osaki, 2001 and Mokhov, 2000). a.)
 Pion yield versus tilt angle. b.)
 Pion yield versus target radius.